srobo/kitbook/kit-return.md

     * Write down the part code of the Really Useful Box on the kit return form.
     * Give them two batteries, a battery charging bag and a charger+PSU.
 Record the part numbers of these five things on the kit return form.
     * Get their team leader to sign and write their name on the kit return form.
+    * Give the team a return kit and ensure you inform them that they will be responsible for return shipping charges.
     * Stick the appropriate 'authorised to keep kit' sheet onto the kit of the Really Useful Box with tape.

 * For each returned kit: